vishwafernando/bankingwebapp/README.md

-# SecureBank - Vite + React Banking App
+# SecureBank -Simple React Banking App

 SecureBank is a simple, secure banking web application built with React and Vite.
 It supports user signup, login, deposits, withdrawals, and transaction history.